 Many over-the-counter medicines treat the common cold that can become habit-forming and therefore should be taken with caution.
 When taken more than prescribed or directed, it becomes dependent on and forms an addiction.
-This can happen innocently enough by the user that are unaware of the dangers of the drug, intentionally by substance abusers that may become desperate to get their next fix, or by underage kids trying to get “high” or a buzz the easiest way possible.
+This can happen innocently enough by the user unaware of the dangers of the drug, intentionally by substance abusers who may become desperate to get their next fix, or by underage kids trying to get “high” or a buzz the easiest way possible.

 What Does Codeine Addiction Look Like?

 Codeine is an opioid pain reliever that is highly addictive used to treat mild to moderately severe pain.
-It can also be found in combination with other medications, to reduce coughing such as cough syrup.
-Codeine is available by itself, or in combination with acetaminophen or aspirin, and some cough and cold medications.
+It can also be found in combination with other medications to reduce coughing, such as cough syrup.
+Codeine is available by itself or in combination with acetaminophen or aspirin and some cough and cold medications.

 Some codeine is combined with other drugs like acetaminophen or aspirin.
 Since it is combined with other drugs that don’t get you high, it takes a larger dose to get the high one wants.
-Not that codeine alone is great for a person, but acetaminophen and aspirin can create other health problems when taken in large amounts.
-Of course, there is a way around this called a cold water extraction (CWE).
+Not that codeine alone is excellent for a person, but acetaminophen and aspirin can create other health problems when taken in large amounts.
+Of course, there is a way around this called cold water extraction (CWE).

 What is a Cold Water Extraction?

 A reasonably performed codeine CWE can allow a person to take extremely high doses of codeine without ingesting dangerous amounts of other products such as Tylenol.
-However, the process is home-brewed, not sterile or safe, and the directions for this chemical process are simply taken from guides found online.
+However, the process is home-brewed, not sterile or safe, and the directions for this chemical process are taken from guides found online.

 Codeine is an Opioid That Creates Withdrawal Symptoms